 1. (6-10) David’s testimony of the call to build the temple.

 a.
-And charged him to build a house for the Lord God of Israel: This was not a suggestion or an idea offered to Solomon.
+And charged him to build a house for the LORD God of Israel: This was not a suggestion or an idea offered to Solomon.
 It was a sacred charge for him to fulfill.
-David knew that he could not fulfill this last great work of his life himself; he could only do it through Solomon after David went to his reward.
+David knew that he could not fulfill this last great work himself; he could only do it through Solomon after David went to his reward.
 There was a sense in which if Solomon failed, David failed also.

 i.
-It wasn’t that David’s wars were wrong or ungodly, or that the blood he shed was unrighteous.
-It was that God wanted His house built from the context of peace and rest and victory; He wanted it to be built after and from the victory, not from the midst of struggle.
+It wasn’t that David’s wars were wrong or ungodly, or that he often acted unrighteously when he shed blood.
+It was that God wanted His house built from the context of peace and rest and victory; the LORD wanted it to be built after and from the victory, not from the midst of struggle.

 2. (11-13) David warns Solomon to stay faithful to God and His word.